Scaling limit of trees with vertices of fixed degrees and heights: Introduction

 \subsection{Main results}

 We now present our assumptions on the degrees for the scaling limit of $\T^n$.
 Without loss of generality, our assumptions are written so that the random metric space $\T^n/n$ obtained after dividing the distances by $n$ converges in distribution.
-First we assume that the profile converges weakly: for a non-atomic probability measure $\nu$ with compact support $\supp \nu = [0,1]$, we assume, writing $\delta_x$ for the Dirac measure on $x$, \begin{mdframed}[linecolor=black!60] \begin{description}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,labelwidth=1.6cm,leftmargin=!,align=CenterWithParen] \item[\optionaldesc{$(\mathsf{Lim}_{\nu})$}{hyp:naissance}] $ \sum_{i\geq 0} \delta_{i/n}D^n_{i}/(\sum_{i\ge 0} D^n_i)$ converges weakly towards $\nu$ . \end{description} \end{mdframed} Note that the above assumption is equivalent to asking a scaling limit for the height of random vertices.
+First we assume that the profile converges weakly: {we assume that} for {some} non-atomic probability measure $\nu$ with compact support $\supp \nu = [0,1]$, we assume, writing $\delta_x$ for the Dirac measure on $x$, \begin{mdframed}[linecolor=black!60] \begin{description}[topsep=0pt,itemsep=-1ex,partopsep=1ex,parsep=1ex,labelwidth=1.6cm,leftmargin=!,align=CenterWithParen] \item[\optionaldesc{$(\mathsf{Lim}_{\nu})$}{hyp:naissance}] $ \sum_{i\geq 0} \delta_{i/n}D^n_{i}/(\sum_{i\ge 0} D^n_i)$ converges weakly towards $\nu$ . \end{description} \end{mdframed} Note that the above assumption is equivalent to {requiring} a scaling limit for the height of random vertices.
 It also implies that $\liminf \h^n/n \ge 1$

 Then, to show the convergence of $(\T^n/n)$, we look at the \textbf{genealogies} of random vertices, \emph{that is their paths to the root}.
 The rate at which genealogies merge actually only depends on the degrees.
-We assume that it converges.
+We assume {informally that this rate converges}.
 We distinguish two cases for such merging: either the paths merge at a vertex with large degree, or they merge among the numerous vertices of small degrees.